tassdr/react-native-template/README.md

 # Running the app

-1. Follow the instructions and install the dependencies required for your Target OS from [here](https://facebook.github.io/react-native/docs/getting-started.html)
+1. Follow the instructions and install the dependencies required for your target OS from [here](https://facebook.github.io/react-native/docs/getting-started.html)

 2.  ```